 In heavy ion collisions, a centrality dependent suppression of $J/\psi$ production has been observed with increasing centrality coinciding with increasing suppression.
-Although such probes of the quark-gluon plasma are essential, the quarkonium production mechanism is not yet completely understood.
+Although such probes of the quark-gluon plasma are essential, the quarkonium production mechanism is not yet completely understood [4].
 In order to provide a framework to approach this problem, measurements are needed of the dependence of quarkonium production on event multiplicity in p+p collisions.

-NRQCD calculations featuring parton distribution functions of the colliding protons, a cross section for charm (anti)quark production, and a term for hadronization have been used to model the production.
+NRQCD calculations [5, 6] featuring parton distribution functions of the colliding protons, a cross section for charm (anti)quark production, and a term for hadronization have been used to model the production.
 The widely varied length scales of these processes, from the inverse mass of the charm up to the size of the charmonium state, affords the factorization into these discrete terms.
-Using only hard scattering from the opposing partons, this simple model under-predicts production and is qualitatively incongruent with the measured result [2].
+Using only hard scattering from the opposing partons, NRQCD under-predicts $J/\psi$ production as a function of multiplicity and is qualitatively incongruent with the measured result [7].

-The clustering of partons, resulting in multi-parton interactions (MPI) [4], is additionally employed to better describe the faster-than-linear rise of charmonium production with respect to the event multiplicity.
-Events that feature more numerous interactions are more likely to feature small impact parameters of opposing partons, resulting in enhanced hard-scattering processes such as charmonium production [5].
-Reciprocally, the percolation of color strings may cause a reduction of the soft hadron production and further contribute to the relative enhancement [6].
+Multi-parton interactions (MPI) [6] are additionally employed to better describe the faster-than-linear rise of charmonium production with respect to the event multiplicity.
+Events that feature more numerous interactions are more likely to feature small impact parameters of opposing partons, resulting in enhanced hard-scattering processes such as charmonium production [7].
+Reciprocally, the percolation of color strings may cause a reduction of the soft hadron production and further contribute to the relative enhancement [8].
 Extending the reach in multiplicity allows for the testing of the predictions made with these mechanisms.